 Do you offer a discount or sliding scale fee?

 We have an adjusted fee agreement available if you do not have insurance coverage or if you choose to work outside of your insurance network.
-KCA offers a reduced rate of $95 per session that is payable at the time of the visit.
+If you are unable to find an in-network therapist we do have a few therapist(s) in the practice who offer a reduced rate of $95-$125 per session for individuals who wish to work outside of their insurance.

 What is your cancellation policy?